“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 times more often than the statistics showed for their demographic.

 By the way.
-Their average height was also 5 cm higher than average of the population.
+Their average height was also 5 cm higher than the population's average.

-According to Dan Ariely most of us are honest people.
-We only commit little crimes that “barely counts“.
+According to Dan Ariely, most people are honest.
+We commit only minor crimes that “barely count.”

-It's not a sin to steal a pen from the office every day.
-But taking a whole box once a year?
+Stealing a pen from the office every day is not a sin.
+But are you taking a whole box once a year?
 No, you won’t do that, right?

-Little stealing is fine, because everybody does it.
-We ignore the fact that even small crimes add up.
+Little stealing is okay because everybody does it.
+We ignore the fact that even minor crimes add up.

 These men decided to play a game.
 They divided the participants into two roles.
 The appraiser (guessing person) and the advisor (person helping the guessing person).